-Migration to the New Project Type
+Migration to the New Project Type Introduced in 2020 R3

 During an upgrade from a pre-2020 R3 Code Insight release to the current release, standard projects are automatically migrated to the new project type.

 Inventory-only projects, now called legacy projects, continue to be supported with limitations.
 For example, these projects support only 2020 R2 or earlier scan-agent plugins and allow imports only from other legacy projects.
 Note that legacy projects will be deprecated in the future.